Blue card rights and obligations for individuals

 - the existence of police investigative information relating to allegations of serious child-related sexual offences, even if no charges were laid

-- being the subject of an application for a disqualification order (i.e. an order that prohibits a person from holding or applying for a blue/exemption card)
+- being the subject of an application for a disqualification order (i.e. where a court prohibits a person from holding or applying for a blue or exemption card)

-- being respondent to an application for offender prohibition order under the Child Protection (Offender Reporting and Offender Prohibition Order) Act 2004
+- being a respondent to an application for an offender prohibition order under the Child Protection (Offender Reporting and Offender Prohibition Order) Act 2004

 - becoming subject to reporting obligations or a child protection offender prohibition order under the Child Protection (Offender Reporting and Offender Prohibition Order) Act 2004, or a disqualification order, or a sexual offender order.